-The FCB pin is a multifunction pin providing two functions: 1) to provide regulation for a secondary winding by temporarily forcing continuous PWM operation on both controllers; and 2) to select between two modes of low current operation.
-When the FCB pin voltage is below 0.8V. the controller forces continuous PWM current mode operation.
+The FCB/PLLIN pin is a multifunction pin providing two functions: 1) to accept external clock signal; and 2) to select among three modes of light load operations.
+When the FCB/PLLIN pin voltage is below 0.8V, the controller forces continuous PWM current mode operation.
 In this mode, the top and bottom MOSFETs are alternately turned on to maintain the output voltage independent of direction of inductor current.
-When the FCB pin is below $V{INTVCC} - 2V$ but greater than 0.8V, the controller enters Burst Mode operation.
+When the FCB/PLLIN pin is below $V{\rm INTVCC}-2V$ but greater than 0.8V, the controller enters Burst Mode operation.
 Burst Mode operation sets a minimum output current level before inhibiting the top switch and turns off the synchronous MOSFET(s) when the inductor current goes negative.
 This combination of requirements will, at low currents, force the I{TH} pin below a voltage threshold that will temporarily inhibit turn-on of both output MOSFETs until the output voltage drops.
 There is 60mV of hysteresis in the burst comparator B tied to the I{TH} pin.
 This hysteresis produces output signals to the MOSFETs that turn them on for several cycles, followed by a variable "sleep" interval depending upon the load current.
 The resultant output voltage ripple is held to a very small value by having the hysteretic comparator after the error amplifier gain block.
+When the FCB/PLLIN pin voltage is above 4.8V, the controller operates in constant frequency mode and the synchronous MOSFET is turned off when inductor current nears zero in each cycle.